cesalberca/blog/src/infrastructure/articles/en/why-i-migrated-my-blog-to-web-components.md

 import { customElement } from '/web_modules/lit-element.js'
 ```

-Because the fiirst way of importing is not native —not now [at least](https://github.com/WICG/import-maps)— and browsers don't understand, that's why the piece of the bundler was so **import**ant.
-Everytime the bundler saw some import it would associate it with `node_modules` and so it included the related code in the bundle.
+Because the first way of importing is not native —not now [at least](https://github.com/WICG/import-maps)— and browsers don't understand, that's why the piece of the bundler was so **import**ant.
+Every time the bundler saw some import it would associate it with `node_modules` and so it included the related code in the bundle.

 ### Snowpack

 To use Snowpack you have to take into account the following:

 1. The imports must include the extension.
-At least if we don't want to use Babel (although we can avoid putting the extension with [this configuration]((https://www.snowpack.dev/#importing-packages-by-name))
+At least if we don't want to use Babel (although we can avoid putting the extension with [this configuration](https://www.snowpack.dev/#importing-packages-by-name))
    .
-With TypeScript you have to include the extension `.js`.
+With TypeScript, you have to include the extension `.js`.
 There is an [issue](https://github.com/microsoft/TypeScript/issues/16577) where this is mentioned.
 2. When you install dependencies you have to include them in the `package.json` inside the [Snowpack configuration](https://www.snowpack.dev/#whitelisting-dependencies).
 In my case it was necessary because I wanted to use RxJS, which has same problems with certain exports.

 ```json